lovelyn2001/Dice_Roller_App/README.md

-# 🎲 Dice Roller App
+# 🎲 Dice Roller Game App

 A simple Flutter app that simulates rolling a six-sided dice.
 Built as a beginner project to learn Flutter basics like widgets, state management, and user interaction.